llamafilm/tesla-http-proxy-addon/tesla_http_proxy/DOCS.md

 -----END PUBLIC KEY-----
 ```

-- You should have a config file at `/share/nginx_proxy/nginx_tesla.conf` that hosts the static public key file.
+- You should have a config file at `/share/nginx_proxy/nginx_tesla.conf` that has path of the file which hosts the static public key file.
 You may need to modify this file depending on your SSL config.

 - If you get `login_required` error when trying to send API commands, it's likely because you tried to reuse the refresh token more than once.
 Try fully removing the Tesla integration from HA and adding it back again.